Allergy Shots in Athens, GA: What to Know

 Are there allergists near me in Athens?

 Athens has limited local allergist availability, with some patients traveling to Atlanta for specialist care.
-At-home sublingual immunotherapy through telehealth eliminates this travel burden for Clarke County residents.
+Curex at-home SCIT (allergy shots) through telehealth eliminates this travel burden for Clarke County residents, available in select states.

 Can I get allergy treatment at home in Athens, GA?

 Yes.
-Curex delivers custom sublingual immunotherapy drops to Athens homes after a telehealth consultation with a board-certified allergist.
-Starting at $59 per month, Curex is especially valuable for Athens residents who would otherwise travel to Atlanta for allergy shots.
+Curex delivers at-home allergy shots (SCIT) to Athens residents in select states after a telehealth consultation with a board-certified allergist.
+Starting at $129 per month, Curex is especially valuable for Athens residents who would otherwise travel to Atlanta for allergy shots.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.